TenaciousDev/Orderly.MilHRCMS/PresentationNotes.md

 ```c#
 [An item with the same key has already been added.]
 ```
 Doh!
-As soon as I saw that, it made sense; I'd made the key `ctx.UnitInfoDbSet.Find(Model.UnitInfoId).ModifiedByUserName`, which would naturally be the same if the same user had made the most recent edits on two sections or more.
-So after a lot of trial and error, I altered my conditional to add  `Guid.NewGuid().ToString()` to the end of my Dictionary Keys:
+As soon as I saw that, it made sense; I'd made the key `ctx.UnitInfoDbSet.Find(Model.UnitInfoId).ModifiedByUserName`, which would naturally be the same if a single user had made the most recent edits on two sections or more.
+So after some trial and error, I altered my conditional to add  `Guid.NewGuid().ToString()` to the end of my Dictionary Keys:
 ```c#
 if (ctx.PersonnelDbSet.Find(Model.PersonnelId).ModifiedUtc.HasValue)
   {